aimms/how-to/C_Solvers/BasicSolverLoggingIDE.rst

-How to get solver log files using the AIMMS IDE
+How to get solver log files using the AIMMS IDE?
 ======================================================

 Solvers can share information about the solution process up to a very detailed level.